Ultimate Guide to Creating the Best Charcuterie Boards

 16. Christmas Tree Cheese Board

 Creativity can really come through in food presentation, and this is such a fun one!
-It’s fairly easy to do, too.
-Stack your grazing platter ingredients in such a way that it resembles a Christmas tree.
+It’s pretty easy to do, too.
+Stack your grazing platter ingredients to resemble a Christmas tree.

 This snack board by The Cozy Cook has layers of cheese, crackers, olives, fruit, and nuts.
-What a beautiful, holiday-centric board.
-Making a shape could also fit for Easter (egg), Valentine’s Day (heart), and the 4th of July (flag).
+What a beautiful, holiday-centric idea for a grazing table.
+Making a shape could also be suitable for Easter (egg), Valentine’s Day (heart), and the 4th of July (flag).
 You could have so much fun!

 Christmas Tree Shaped Cheese Board for Dinner